 During our first trip to Emeifeng, Michael Grunwell, my wife Elaine Du, and I agreed to bird the mountain about a month later to see the changes four weeks would bring.
 Today, that second trip began.
 As in April, Elaine and I took the high-speed train from Shanghai to Nanchang and at Nanchang boarded the train to Taining.
 We once again checked in to Huada Hotel (Huádà Jiǔdiàn [华大酒店], +86 598-7817777).

-With my camera in the repair shop, I was denied the opportunity to take photographs.
-I focused harder on good old-fashioned birding and made many sound recordings.
+With my camera in the repair shop, I was unable to take photographs.
+I focused on birding and made many sound-recordings.
 The bird photos in this post come from other trips.

 On our return to Emeifeng, Elaine and I noted 57 species.
 Bird of the day was Elliot’s Pheasant.
-Other noteworthy birds were 5 Silver Pheasant and 16 Buffy Laughingthrush.
+We also had 5 Silver Pheasant and 16 Buffy Laughingthrush.
 Little Forktail became our fourth species of forktail seen at Emeifeng, and Yellow-cheeked Tit put on an amazing vocal display.

 Elliot’s Pheasant was a life bird for Elaine and me.
-We found a male near the road to Qingyun Temple just above kilometer marker 8 at an elevation of 1100 m.
+We found a male near the road to Qingyun Temple just above kilometer marker 8 at an elevation of 1100 m (3,610 ft.).
 The bird allowed us several seconds to view it before it slipped away.
-4 of the 5 Silver Pheasant we noted were in a flock (3 males, 1 female) on a hillside just above km 6 at an elev. of 940 m.
+4 of the 5 Silver Pheasant we noted were in a flock (3 males, 1 female) on a hillside just above km 6 at an elev. of 940 m (3,080 ft.).

 Fog shrouded the Qingyun Temple area most of the day.
 When it finally cleared, around 15:00, birds became active, as though it were dawn.
 8 Buffy Laughingthrush were the main component of a foraging party that included 3 Greater Necklaced Laughingthrush.
 They moved through the forest next to the boardwalk.
 The loud, jazzy sound of Buffy Laughingthrush caused a carpenter working in the area to start singing along.
 Another powerful singer in that wood was Yellow-cheeked Tit.
 A beautiful male performed three distinct songs for us, stopping only to devour a caterpillar: